MarioAlbano/Portfolio/README.md

 ## Description

-The website showcases Mario Albano's web development projects and provides information about his background and skills.
+The website showcases Mario Albano's web development projects and provides information about my background and skills.

 ## Getting Started